How higher Fed rates stand to affect Americans' finances

 Financial markets expect inflation to average 2.83% over 10 years.
 That level would give investors a positive, if very small, return of about 0.13%.

-“All of a sudden, we end up in this position where fixed income is way more competitive than it was before,” said Jason Pride, managing director for Glenmede, a wealth management firm.
+“All of a sudden, we end up in this position where fixed income is way more competitive than it was before,” said Jason Pride, chief investment officer for Private Wealth at Glenmede.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct the spelling of the Jason Pride’s firm.
-It’s Glenmede, not Glendmede.